-- 8.1 If your care assessor asks for a Pre Service Assessment to be carried out, we will calculate the maximum amount you could be asked to pay towards care services.
+8.1 If your care assessor asks for a Pre-Service Assessment to be carried out, we will calculate the maximum amount you could be asked to pay towards care services.
 This will be based on the information available to us.
-We will notify you or your representative of the amount.
-Once you have received this you can notify us of any additional financial details and also tell us about any housing or disability related expenses that you have.
-Where applicable, we'll factor these into the calculation and revise the assessment.
-No charges will be applied until your care commences. - 8.2 When your care assessor confirms that your care has been purchased we will supply you, or the person responsible for your finances (Appendix I), with a breakdown of how we have calculated your charges and whether the Pre service Assessment amount is still applicable.
+We will notify you or your representative of the outcome of your financial assessment to confirm your assessed charge.
+Once you have received this you can notify us of any additional financial details and tell us about any housing or disability related expenses that you would like to be considered.
+Where authorised, we will review your financial assessment to include these expenses in the calculation.
+No charges will be applied until your care commences.

-8.3 If a Pre Service assessment has not been requested/completed and your care service has started before you have been financially assessed, we will carry out an assessment based on the information available to us and will notify you or your representative of your assessed charge.
+- 8.2 When your care assessor confirms that your care has been purchased, we will supply you, or the person responsible for your finances (Appendix I), with a breakdown of how we have calculated your charges and whether there are any changes to the Pre-service Assessment amount previously confirmed. - 8.3 If a Pre-Service assessment has not been requested/completed and your care service has started before you have been financially assessed, we will carry out an assessment based on the information available to us and will notify you or your representative of your assessed charge.
 The charge will commence from the notification date.
-Once you have received this, you can notify us of any additional financial details and tell us about any housing or disability related expenses that you have.
-Where applicable, we'll factor these into the calculation and revise the assessment retrospectively to the original notification date.
+Once you have received this, you can notify us of any additional financial details and tell us about any housing or disability related expenses that you would like to be considered.
+Where applicable, we will review your financial assessment to include any authorised expenses in the calculation and revise your assessment retrospectively from the original notification date.